mrtnj/mrtnj/README.md

 ### Martin Johnsson

-PhD in genetics
+PhD in genetics, docent (associate professor) in animal science

-The Department of Animal Breeding and Genetics, Swedish University of Agricultural Sciences.
+The Department of Animal Biosciences, Swedish University of Agricultural Sciences.

 [Homepage with cv and sundry](https://www.martinjohnsson.se)